-enerations after most women in the democratic world gained the right to vote and run for election, the gender gap in political participation still persists.
+Generations after most women in the democratic world gained the right to vote and run for election, the gender gap in political participation still persists.
 In a comparative study of 51 societies, Inglehart and Norris (2003) demonstrate differences between men and women in political interest, voting turnout, and party and union membership.
-These gender gaps can be sizable in democracies in the developing world (Desposato and Norrander 2009).
-In India, an extensive quota system guarantees women a large share of locally elected positions, and female turnout is almost as high as for males.
+These gender gaps can be sizeable in democracies in the developing world (Desposato and Norrander 2009).
+In India, an extensive quota system guarantees women a large share of locally-elected positions, and female turnout is almost as high as for males.
 Yet, Artiz Prillaman (2018) finds that men are 50 and 30 percentage points more likely to attend a public assembly meeting and contact the local leader.
-To explain such gaps, previous studies have pointed to the overall development level (Desposato and Norrander 2009; Inglehart and Norris 2003); individual differences in resources, such as money, time, and civic skills

-(Schlozman, Burns, and Verba 1994); and intrahousehold power dynamics (Burns, Schlozman, and Verba 1997).
+To explain such gaps, previous studies have pointed to the overall development level (Inglehart and Norris 2003; Desposato and Norrander 2009); individual differences in resources, such as money, time, and civic skills (Schlozman, Burns, and Verba 1994); and intra-household power dynamics (Burns, Schlozman, and Verba 1997).

-One important-and thus far overlooked-factor shaping a woman's political participation is the timing of her marriage.
+One important-and thus far overlooked-factor shaping women's political participation is the timing of her marriage.
 Despite massive efforts to combat child marriage in recent years, it remains a common practice in regions as different as the Middle East, South Asia, Africa, and Latin America.
-Indeed, estimates by UNICEF (2018) indicate that one in five of the world's young women (ages 20-24) married before turning 18.
-Theoretically, we expect child marriage to depress women's political activity because it diminishes both resources and intrahousehold status.
+Indeed, estimates by UNICEF (2018) indicate that one in five of the world's young women (aged 20-24) married before turning 18.
+Theoretically, we expect child marriage to depress women's political activity because it diminishes both resources and intra-household status.
 Early marriage may curtail women's education, thereby weakening their civic skills, interest in politics, labor force participation, and control over their own money.
-Marrying young may likewise increase childbearing, leaving women with more child care responsibilities and less
+Marrying young may likewise increase childbearing, leaving women with more childcare responsibilities and less free time.
+Additionally, when women wed as children, they may be less able to advocate for themselves, resulting in reduced bargaining power, agency, and autonomy at home.
+This lower status may then alter women's perceptions about gender roles, inhibiting their self-efficacy in the political sphere.